March 20, 2026

 Key takeaways:

-1. Amazon pays professional sellers every two weeks.
-It comes with a seven-day holding period to give buyers time to inspect their orders and place any refunds if needed.
+1. Amazon pays professional sellers every two weeks with a seven-day holding period for buyers to inspect orders and place refunds.

-1. Amazon’s Account Level Reserve refers to a portion of your funds that Amazon holds back temporarily instead of releasing them in your regular disbursement.
+3. Amazon's Account Level Reserve refers to a portion of your funds that Amazon holds back temporarily.

-1. To minimize your account level reserve, improve your account health focusing on customer service, order defect rate, late shipment rate, valid tracking rate, etc, use a reliable bank account, and monitor and dispute A-Z claims quickly.
+4. To minimize your account level reserve, improve your account health, use a reliable bank account, and monitor and dispute A-Z claims quickly.

 Selling on Amazon comes with lots of opportunities.
-Your products reach millions of potential buyers, orders start rolling in, and your business begins to scale.
-However, once the sales start flowing, you need to understand how Amazon’s payment process works.
+Once the sales start flowing, you need to understand how Amazon's payment process works.

 Amazon seller payment terms